ElofssonLab/PRODRES/README.md

 # FastPSSM : Fast generation of Position-Specific Scoring Matrices

-# Download (or clone) the FastPSSM Git repository:
+Download (or clone) the FastPSSM Git repository
 # Dowload and unzip the database from
   http://topcons.net/static/download/topcons2_database.zip
   inside the FastPSSM-master/ folder